-111. The parties submitted evidence which first defined the geographic market around each of the merging parties' cinemas as the area capturing 80 per cent of the cinema's customers and then assessed competition by recentering the isochrones around customers.
-The results of this analysis for Cambridge showed that the merger would lead to a fascia reduction from five to four or more for Picturehouse and four to three for Cineworld, irrespective of the filter used.

-- 112. The parties' 80 per cent catchment isochrones for Cambridge resulted in a 60-minute drive-time for Picturehouse Cambridge and 31 minutes for Cineworld Cambridge. - 113.
+- 115. The parties submitted evidence which first defined the geographic market around each of the merging parties' cinemas as the area capturing 80 per cent of the cinema's customers and then assessed competition by recentering the isochrones around customers.
+The results of this analysis for Cambridge showed that the merger would lead to a fascia reduction from five to four or more for Picturehouse and four to three for Cineworld, irrespective of the filter used. - 116.
+The parties' 80 per cent catchment isochrones for Cambridge resulted in a 60-minute drive-time for Picturehouse Cambridge and 31 minutes for Cineworld Cambridge. - 117.
 The parties provided an updated analysis based on 30-minute catchment areas.
-The results for this showed that for Cambridge the reduction in fascias was four to three, irrespective of the filter used. - 114.
-The parties' survey asked customers how long the journey from their home to the cinema took and this showed that 81 per cent of customers had travelled for 30 minutes or less. - 115.
+The results for this showed that for Cambridge the reduction in fascias was four to three, irrespective of the filter used. - 118.
+The parties' survey asked customers how long the journey from their home to the cinema took and this showed that 81 per cent of customers had travelled for 30 minutes or less. - 119.
 We had some concerns regarding the use of transaction data in the Cambridge customer recentering analysis.
 This was primarily because students in Cambridge may have a billing address which is different from their living address.
-Consistent with this, we noted that the 80 per cent isochrone for Picturehouse Cambridge of 60 minutes was not consistent by both the Parties' Survey evidence and the CC Survey.
-The Parties' Survey showed that [80-90] per cent of customers travelled less than 30 minutes.
-The CC Survey results in Table 23 show that [80-90] per cent of visits were by customers living within 30 minutes. - 116.
+We also noted that the 80 per cent isochrone for Picturehouse Cambridge of 60 minutes was not consistent by both the parties' survey evidence and the CC survey.
+The parties' survey showed that [80-90] per cent of customers travelled less than 30 minutes.
+The CC survey results showed that [80-90] per cent of visits were by customers living within 30 minutes. - 120.
 Picturehouse told us that [10-20] per cent of all ticket sales, by volume, were tickets sold at the student discount and [70-80] per cent of student tickets sold were purchased by credit or debit cards.
 We suspected that the billing/living address issue was having a substantial effect on the 60-minute isochrone.
-This was because if 10 per cent of billing addresses differed from living addresses this essentially means the parties' analysis was taking 10 per cent of addresses from the local Cambridge area and moving them to areas outside an 80 per cent isochrone.
-In this scenario the parties' 80 per cent isochrone would actually be a 90 per cent isochrone for the real customer locations.

-117. Further, a related possible secondary issue in Cambridge could arise if a significant proportion of the visitors to the Picturehouse are tourists.
+This was because if 10 per cent of billing addresses differed from living addresses this essentially meant the parties' analysis was taking 10 per cent of addresses from the local Cambridge area and moving them to areas outside an 80 per cent isochrone.
+In this scenario the parties' 80 per cent isochrone would actually be a 90 per cent isochrone for the real customer locations. - 121.
+Further, a related possible secondary issue in Cambridge could arise if a significant proportion of the visitors to the Picturehouse cinema are tourists.
 In this situation, again, billing addresses are likely to widen the isochrone.

-118. Our survey asked customers how long they had travelled to get to the cinema.
+122. Our survey asked customers how long they had travelled to get to the cinema.
 The results are summarized in Table 23.